OmarKhalil10/AMIT-AI-ML-Training/Final Project/readme.md

 ## This project is about vehicles fuel consumption and co2 emissions
 <br/>
 <p> Dataset Description:
-This dataset captures the details of how CO2 emissions by a vehicle can vary with the different features.
+<p>This dataset captures the details of how CO2 emissions by a vehicle can vary with the different features.
 There are total 1067 rows and 12 columns. the data can be described as follows:
 <pre>
 Transmission:
 A = Automatic